JisangKang/-Radar_Tracking/README.md

  <img src="https://user-images.githubusercontent.com/97038348/167997924-78b74675-0a16-4a8c-94a0-98842ae0bf71.PNG" width="90%" height="90%"/>

+ Window set is used for moving average filtering.
  The main concept for filtering is **"window"**.
 The position obtained in the previous process become an one element of window.
 The number of elements in window is **"size of window"**.
 **"Skip count"** means number of times that have not been updated consecutively.
 This number is used for deleting the window.